naondo88/datastruct-n-algos/README.md

 # datastruct-n-algos

-This is a pythong repository for playing around with data structures and algorithms in Python.
+This is a python repository for playing around with data structures and algorithms in Python.